 - Ensure that your student has the appropriate and required testing that is required to document your student’s disability.
 Encourage the high school transition team to conduct updated testing prior to the student graduating from high school.

 - Work with your college student to develop self-advocacy skills.
 Help him or her to articulate his or her disability and how it affects them.
 Your student should be able to talk about his or her strengths and difficulties in a clear manner and have an in-depth understanding of his or her needs.

-- Remember that your student is responsible for notifying the Associate Dean of Students, Lisa Landreman (651-696-6220, email@example.com), of his or her disability and the need for accommodations.
-It is also important to note that having received services in high school does not guarantee a student’s eligibility for services in college.
+- Remember that students are responsible for notifying the Assistant Dean of Students, Robin Hart Ruthenbeck, of their disability and the need for accommodations.
+Receiving services in high school does not guarantee a student’s eligibility for services in college.

 - Access to courses, programs, services and facilities offered through the college

 - Appropriate and reasonable academic accommodations provided in a timely manner, determined on an individual, as-needed basis.

 - Confidentiality of records and communication except where disclosure is necessary to arrange accommodations, required by law, or authorized by the student.